soney/ProgramsInformationPeople/_sources/Assignments/ps2.rst

    **6.** Write code to print out the LENGTH of every word in the English sentence that's stored in the variable ``sent``.

    ~~~~
-   sent = "The magical mystery tour is waiting to take you away."
+   sent = "The magical mystery tour is waiting to take you away"

    =====